Table of contents:

 ECUSimulator TCP:1800 ASAP2Example.a2l ASAP2Example.hex

-XCP on CAN Simulator with Vector CAN driver:
+XCP on CAN Simulator using the Vector CAN driver on Port 2:

 ECUSimulator CCP:kvaser ASAP2Example.a2l ASAP2Example.hex